Video: The Unofficial Nickname of 5 Common Fighter Aircrafts of US Army

 F-35 Lightning II with Nickname of Panther

-However, the US Air Force has nicknamed the F-35 the Panther, a name inspired by a fighter jet during World War II.
-The name then spread to the navy and marines.
-US Navy pilots especially like this nickname, because it brings back memories of the F9F Panther fighter, which was used by the force during the Korean War.
+The US Air Force, on the other hand, has dubbed the F-35 the Panther, after a World War II fighter plane.
+The name was then adopted by the navy and marines.
+This nickname is especially popular among US Navy pilots because it recalls the F9F Panther fighter used by the force during the Korean War.

 Fact-Check: Stealth Ability of the Most Advanced Fighter Jets of USA Fact-Check: Stealth Ability of the Most Advanced Fighter Jets of USA